NapNad/.github/Readme.md

-# Sleep2Earn - Web3 Sleep Incentivization App
+# Napnad - Web3 Sleep Incentivization App

 ![Sleep2Earn Banner](https://via.placeholder.com/1200x400) <!-- Ganti dengan gambar banner proyek Anda -->

 ---

 ## Description
-Sleep2Earn is a Web3-based application designed to tackle the growing issue of sleep deprivation in modern society.
-By incentivizing better sleep habits, Sleep2Earn aims to improve productivity, mental health, and overall well-being.
+Napnad is a Web3-based application designed to tackle the growing issue of sleep deprivation in modern society.
+By incentivizing better sleep habits, Napnad aims to improve productivity, mental health, and overall well-being.
 Users are rewarded with tokens for meeting predefined sleep goals, all while ensuring their sensitive health data remains private and secure.

+Additionally, Napnad features an AI Coach, an intelligent assistant designed to provide personalized sleep insights and recommendations.
+The AI Coach analyzes users' sleep patterns and offers actionable advice to help improve sleep quality, making Napnad more than just a reward-based system—it's a comprehensive sleep optimization platform.

 ---